mlswg/mls-architecture/draft-ietf-mls-architecture.md

 operations which are available to an legitimate client even without access to the actual value of the signature key.

+Without access to the group secrets, the adversary will not have the ability to generate messages which look valid to other members of the group and to the infrastructure as they need to have access to group secrets to compute the encryption keys or the membership tag.

+### Compromise of the authentication with access to a signature key

+The difference between having access to the value of the signature key and only having access to a signing oracle is not about the ability of an active adaptative network attacker to perform different operations during the time of the compromise, the attacker can perform every operations available to a legitimate client in both cases.

+There is a significant difference, however in terms of recovery after a compromise.

+Because of the PCS guarantees provided by the MLS protocol, when a previously compromised client performs an honest Commit which is not under the control of the adversary, both secrecy and authentication of messages can be recovered in the case where the attacker didn't get access to the key.
+Because the adversary doesn't have the key and has lost the ability to sign messages, they cannot authenticate messages on behalf of the compromised party, even if they still have control over some group keys by colluding with other members of the group.

+This is in contrast with the case where the signature key is leaked.
+In that case PCS of the MLS protocol will eventually allow recovery of the authentication of messages for future epochs but only after compromised parties refresh their credentials securely.

-Beware that an active adaptative attacker, can follow the protocol and request to update its own credential.
+Beware that in both oracle and private key access, an active adaptative attacker, can follow the protocol and request to update its own credential.
 This in turn induce a signature key rotation which could provide the attacker with part or the full value of the private key depending on the architecture of the service provider.

 > **RECOMMENDATION:**
 > Signature private keys should be compartimentalized from other